Ed1123/100-days-of-code/r3-log.md

 **Thoughts:** Anxiety took a big place during my day.
 I wasn't that good, but at the end it wasn't that bad.
 Highs and downs as always.
 Fine overall.
 Feeling fine.

+### Day 32: September 6, 2020 (A light - New try on matching_with_mismatches.py)

+**Today's Progress**: I was wandering in information related to the last problem, building a suffix tree, but I wasn't getting anywhere (I think that's the point of wandering lol).
+After a mail with a suggestion on how to approach the left behind matching_with_mismatches.py problem I get interested on trying something.
+Even though the mail doesn't give me much clue in where my problem might be, it gave a sign of improvement.
+I improve my code with a little addition, submit it and it didn't pass with the same error.
+I research a little to find possible test cases I wasn't taking into consideration when I came with the idea of limiting the letters of the alphabet I was using for stress testing.
+I think that came from the suffix tree idea of efficiency when having a limited alphabet.
+I tried with 3 letters and large sequences of text and pattern, but it seemed to passed all, but without finding much matches, so I decided to try with just 2 letters, the minimum than doesn't generate consecutive matches.
+I let the test run for some time when suddenly an error!
+The interpreter caught an error, but I didn't have the test case for that error, so with some work (and after learning to handle exceptions in Python) I find a test case to reproduce the error.
+I'm so exited for this.
+I'm just starting to debug it so it is too soon to make conclusions, but having a test case to reproduce an error in my seemingly perfect code is a HUGE step.
+Tomorrow I'll debug it and get that 100% I want in all courses.

+**Thoughts:** Not my greatest day, but I'm trying to keep myself in a good mood.
+Feeling fine.

+### Day 33: September 7, 2020 (Debugging)

+**Today's Progress**: I spend the whole time reviewing notes and formulas about polynomial hashing.
+I've found that my error is in the binary search logic.
+I'm trying to solve it.
+The solution seems to be close, but it's already late to pursue it.

+**Thoughts:** Feeling good.
+Not a bad day.
+I worked out pretty well.

+### Day 34: September, 2020 (FINALLY!)

+**Today's Progress**: I solve the problem with the binary search logic and my algorithm passed the test it was constantly failing in.
+It didn't pass all the tests due to time limitations, but after some time spend improving it, IT FINALLY PASS THE GRADER!

+**Thoughts:** Besides the great emotion of finally getting my 100% in this course, I had a good day.
+At work and with myself.
+My relationship is not in its greatest moments, but I know how to fix it.
+I hope I get organized.
+Feeling good.